Flows#

 If you wish to only retrieve batch flows use the Project.flows.get_all() method to filter by flow_type.

-You can also retrieve a single flow using the Project.flows.get() method which requires the flow_id parameter.
+You can also retrieve a single flow using the Project.flows.get() method which takes in unique identifiers such as the flow_id or name.

 >>> project.flows # a list of all the flows